 The Physical Abilities Assessment tests your ability to handle basic strenuous tasks that firefighters perform as part of their job.
 These tasks must be completed consecutively.

-- Instructions for each will be given to you prior to the commencement of the tasks and during the Familiarisation Day Sessions.
+- Instructions for each will be given to you prior to the commencement of the tasks.
 You will not be provided with detailed instruction during the assessment.

 - We strongly urge you to train and prepare yourself for the physical assessments.